adaptive-intelligent-robotics/QDax/README.md

 ## QDax Overview

 QDax has been designed to be modular yet flexible so it's easy for anyone to use and extend on the different state-of-the-art QD algortihms available.
-For instance, MAP-Elites is designed to work with a few modular and simple components: `container`, `emitter`, and `scoring function`.
+For instance, MAP-Elites is designed to work with a few modular and simple components: `container`, `emitter`, and `scoring_function`.

 The `container` specifies the structure of archive of solutions to keep and the addition conditions associated with the archive.

 The `emitter` component is responsible for generating new solutions to be evaluated.
 For example, new solutions can be generated with random mutations, gradient descent, or sampling from distributions as in evolutionary strategies.

-The `scoring function` defines the problem/task we want to solve and functions to evaluate the solutions.
-For example, the `scoring function` can be used to represent standard black-box optimization tasks such as rastrigin or RL tasks.
+The `scoring_function` defines the problem/task we want to solve and functions to evaluate the solutions.
+For example, the `scoring_function` can be used to represent standard black-box optimization tasks such as rastrigin or RL tasks.

-With this modularity, a user can easily swap out any one of the components and pass it to the MAPElites class, avoiding having to re-implement all the steps of the algorithm.
+With this modularity, a user can easily swap out any one of the components and pass it to the `MAPElites` class, avoiding having to re-implement all the steps of the algorithm.

-Under one layer of abstraction, users have abit more flexibility.
+Under one layer of abstraction, users have a bit more flexibility.
 QDax has similarities to the simple and commonly found `ask`/`tell` interface.
 The `ask` function is similar to the `emit` function in QDax and the `tell` function is similar to the `update` function in QDax.
 Likewise, the `eval` of solutions is analogous to the `scoring function` in QDax.
 More importantly, QDax handles the archive management which is the key idea of QD algorihtms and not present or needed in standard optimization algorihtms or evolutionary strategies.

 ```python